magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **Consistency is Ensured:** Proper asset management ensures that all users experience the same space with identical assets, preventing discrepancies in what users see and interact with.

 * **Scalability Increases:** Managing assets well allows for easier updates and expansions, enabling the space to grow without performance issues.

+## Types of Assets and Their Use Cases

+There are many types of assets in CSP, each with specific uses.
+Some of the more common asset types are:

+* **3D Models:** These are used to create objects and environments in a space.
+They can be static or animated, allowing for dynamic interactions.

+* **Images:** These assets are used for displaying visuals like posters or other images on surfaces, such as quad meshes, within a Space.

+* **Sounds:** Audio files, such as music or sound effects, enhance the immersive experience by adding an auditory layer to the environment.

+Each asset type plays a unique role in crafting an interactive, engaging space that responds to user input and enhances the overall experience.

 ## Asset CRUD Operations